shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The boots had two latches each.
 She held the boots in place as she unlatched them, one by one.
 The mouth of the boots opened up, and she gently slid the boots off.

 They were covered in soot, dust, and cobwebs.
 She brought them into the bedroom, dusting them off by hand, then fetched Lemilay’s brush from the wall to get in the crevices.
 Despite that, they were still dirty, and quite a bit rusty.

+[chatgpt: make it more clear that ersie and muddy share a bunk bed]

 “Don’t worry, I got you.”
 She hid them under Muddy’s bed.